 For customers that use version 8.0 or earlier:

 - Review the Environment history of your source environment.
 Specifically, look for any "Platform and application binary package" that might have been deployed to the source environment and not the target environment.

 - Apply this binary package to your target environment.

 - Verify that the error has been resolved.

 Incompatible application versions between source and target environments

-The database refresh process (self-service or via service request) cannot be completed if the Application release of your source and target environment arn't the same.
-This is because the data upgrade process is not executed by database movement operations such as refresh, and data loss can occur.
+The database refresh process (self-service or via service request) can't be completed if the Application release of your source and target environments aren't the same.
+This is because the data upgrade process isn't executed by database movement operations such as refresh, and data loss can occur.